 Of particular interest in this medical review process is the evaluation of the number of units/hours of therapy provided in a day, so accurate and complete documentation is important.

-If you have questions about information provided below, contact firstname.lastname@example.org.
+If you have questions or would like additional information, contact firstname.lastname@example.org.